bennetsharwin/ai-file-renamer/README.md

-# Smart File Renamer (GenAI‑Powered)
+# AI File Renamer (GenAI‑Powered)

-**Smart File Renamer** is an intelligent, AI-powered Python tool that automatically analyzes image and document content to generate meaningful and structured filenames.
+**AI File Renamer** is an intelligent, AI-powered Python tool that automatically analyzes image and document content to generate meaningful and structured filenames.
 It transforms cryptic names like `IMG_1234.jpg` into descriptive names such as `2025-06-10_coffee_receipt.jpg`, enhancing searchability, organization, and productivity.

 ---